andrusieczko/sync-builder/README.md

     sync
     done

-To achieve the same without SyncBuilder library:
+To achieve the same without `SyncBuilder`:

     utils.async().then(function() {
       utils.sync();